vertexproject/synapse/docs/synapse/devops.rst

         --src <01x_telepath_url> --dest <02x_telepath_url>

 #.
 Add the Storm service to the Cortex and use the available commands to start synchronization.
 #.
-When ready to cutover, and the synchronization status is up-to-date, stop the service.
+When ready to cut-over, and the read status is up-to-date, stop the synchronization using the ``stopsync`` command.

 Axon
 ====